 In some cases, CBT is most effective when it's combined with other treatments, such as antidepressants or other medications.

 In general, there's little risk in getting cognitive behavioral therapy.
-Because it can explore painful feelings, emotions and experiences, you may feel emotionally uncomfortable at times.
-You may cry, get upset or feel angry during a challenging session, or you may also feel physically drained.
+But you may feel emotionally uncomfortable at times.
+This is because CBT can cause you to explore painful feelings, emotions and experiences.
+You may cry, get upset or feel angry during a challenging session.
+You may also feel physically drained.

 Some forms of CBT, such as exposure therapy, may require you to confront situations you'd rather avoid — such as airplanes if you have a fear of flying.
 This can lead to temporary stress or anxiety.